Go to the page content

 Understanding Your BMI Result

 The Body Mass Index (BMI) is a weight-for-height index that classifies underweight, overweight, and obesity in adults.
 BMI is calculated by dividing weight in kilograms by the square of height in meters (BMI values represent units of kg/m2, and all BMI values throughout this article should be assumed to be measured in this unit).
-There are different BMI categories, explored in detail below.
+There are different BMI categories, explored in detail below1.

 obesity